orobardet/3DPTools/README.md

 It start a Redis and a MongoDB (both in very basic and minimalist mode).

 So you can start a instance with just :

 ```shell
 docker-compose up -d
 ```

+When the main container starts, it first wait for redis and mongo to be up and running.
+If these required services are not available within the allowed time (10 minutes by default), the container fails.

-Once start, you can access to 3DPTools using the url http://localhost:3000/.
+Once the application has successfully start, you can access to 3DPTools using the url http://localhost:3000/.
 If no valid data is already found, the 3DPTools will start in setup mode.
 Just follow the instructions.

-By default, the docker-compose environment will create a `docker-volumes` folder that will hold data for persitence: you can stop, kill and restart the Docker environment and still retreive all your data, as long as the `docker-volumes` is kept.
+By default, the docker-compose environment will create a `docker-volumes` folder that will hold data for persistence: you can stop, kill and restart the Docker environment and still retreive all your data, as long as the `docker-volumes` is kept.

 > Backup note: copying the `docker-volumes` directory to make a backup is acceptable
 > **only if done when the Docker environment is stopped**.
 To make a live backup (which is certainly what you want),
 > please use [the backup features of MongoDB](https://docs.mongodb.com/v3.2/core/backups/) directly

 You can change some parameters of the docker-compose environment by creating a `docker-compose.override.yml` file.
 Common changes can be :
 - the access port: override the `ports` mapping of the `3dptools` service
 - the mapped volumes for data: override the `volumes` of the `mongo` service
 - start 3dptools in development mode: add the environment variable `NODE_ENV=dev` in the `3dptools` service
+- parameters for waiting for redis and mongo in the `3dptools` service using the following environment variables:
+  - `WAIT_REDIS_MAX_TRIES`, `120` by default
+  - `WAIT_REDIS_TRY_INTERVAL`, `5s` by default
+  - `WAIT_MONGO_MAX_TRIES`, `120` by default
+  - `WAIT_MONGO_TRY_INTERVAL`, `5s` by default

 Some `docker-compose.override.yml` sample are provided in the files `docker-compose.override.dist.*.yml`